Published / Updated: Sat, 14 Apr 2018 by Rad

 I have been working with Linux for some time.
 I started probably around 2000 when room-mate brought home book about RedHat accompanied with installation CD.
 At that time I grasped the idea of web development and my first virtual or better to say shared hosting was set up on Linux server - which I didn't know anything about.
 Book was important first step for me, it helped me understand operating system my site was running on.
 I really liked Linux right from the first moment.
 I have had deep understanding of Windows operating systems at that time and been working with university Unix system, although in highly controlled environment.

 On the plus side I could install Linux on my PC - it was scary to create first Linux partitions, install boot loader etc. Documentation was not that good.
 Since then I mastered RedHat and stayed loyal.
 I prefer to deploy Centos on servers.
 Linux server-side interested me immensely, probably knowing already I will use it for my professional development and growth.

 I set up lucasoft.sk in 2001 right after graduation to create brand for my freelancing.
 Nowadays I live in United Kingdom.
 I often worked as a freelancer or consultant sometimes cooperating with other developers or digital agencies.
-Quite a lot of my work had to do with optimization or re-coding after third parties (or tweaking open-source applications) mainly to refresh old projects and bring new features and functionality to applications.
+Quite a lot of my work had to do with optimization or code refactoring after third parties (or tweaking open-source applications) mainly to refresh old projects and bring new features and functionality to applications.

 I would like to be part of mobile first movement and devote more time to programming and designing cross device mobile applications.
-And progressive web apps seem to be the next big thing.
+Simingly progressive web apps seem to be the next big thing.
 Mobile usage is exploding...
-I still believe industry does not keep up with possibilities and fail to engage with visitors adequately with customized experience.
+I still believe industry does not keep up with possibilities and fail to engage with visitors adequately with more customized experience.